 - Soil easier to maintain (amending is easier too)

 - The drainage

 - No need to deal with tree roots when digging into the Earth

 - Saves your back!

 - Mobility factor: You can find ready made raised beds on casters that make moving the garden-bed around easier (i.e. to a heated garage or a more sunlit area during the winter months/frosty mornings)

-This video below is of a lady sharing information about her raised garden beds.
-I’ve never seen her videos before, but she seems like a friendly person, so here’s good raised bed info from her:
+This video below is of a woman sharing information about her raised garden beds.
+I’ve never seen her videos before, but she seems very friendly, so here’s good raised bed info from her:

 Raised bed vs in-ground vegetable growing

 Half the time we prefer to use nothing at all.
 Actually we start with a temporary raised bed using wooden slabs, and then slide them out a few months later once the soil is settled and weed control around the outside of the bed is in control.